What Happens If You Don't File Taxes for 10 Years or More?

 There’s No Time Limit on the Collection of Taxes

 It’s only after you file your taxes that the IRS has a 10-year time limit to collect monies owed.
-State tax agency have their own rule and many have more time to collect.
+State tax agencies have their own rule and many have more time to collect.
 For example, California has up to 20 years after you file to collect.

 Determine If the IRS Filed a Substitute Return